 You’ll study color, materials, architectural drawing, and digital media.
 You’ll visit design firms and museums, and spend your downtime hanging out in the nation’s design capital.
 And all classes are led by the same established designers that teach in our undergraduate and graduate programs.
 This program will build your portfolio, answer questions about your future, and give you a head start in interior design.
 Students receive one undergraduate credit for completion of each course.

-The 2019 summer precollege program is open to high-school sophomores, juniors, and seniors.
+The Summer 2019 pre-college program is open to high-school sophomores, juniors, and seniors.

 The College offers housing to precollege students at a modern residential facility at 97th Street and Third Avenue, which is easily accessible to NYSID and is in a neighborhood full of shops and restaurants.
 This housing is available for an additional fee (summer only), and is offered on a first-come, first-served basis.